sylvain-lavazais/semantic-version-presentation/Presentation/slides.md

 ╚═════ Major
 ```

-Note: a normal version must be formatted with 3 non-negative integer separated by dot.
+Note: a normal version must be formatted with 3 non-negative integer separated by dot. (not lead by `v`)

 each integer represent a different type of modification of the application/lib imply.